 Take a stroll around Lake Bled

-The walk around Lake Bled is 6 kms and will provide you with stunning views at every angle.
+The walk around Lake Bled is around 6 km long and provides you with stunning views as you stroll around.
+Give yourself a few hours to really enjoy the views!

 Planning your trip to Lake Bled